 “Her legs are apart, I lie between them, my head on her stomach, her pubic bone under the base of my skull, her thighs on either side of me.
 She too is fully clothed.
 My arms are raised; she holds my hands, each of mine in each of hers.
 This is supposed to signify that we are one flesh, one being.”
 (Atwood 93-94).

 Having sex for one’s own pleasure is illegal.
 If sex is enjoyed, Handmaid’s are sent to colonies where they’re punished.
-This is shown through Ofglen, Offred’s walking partner, who was going to be taken away for this offence.
+This is shown through Ofglen, Offred’s walking partner, who was going to be taken away for this offense.

 ‘”She hanged herself”, she says.
 “After the Salvaging.
 She saw the van coming for her.
 It was better.”‘ (Atwood 285)